Oceans May Host Next Wave Of Renewable Energy

 Batten says OSU's Northwest National Marine Renewable Energy Center will build the new offshore test facility.
 It will be connected to the power grid by underwater cables.
 She says it should help speed the industry's progress in testing various styles of machines.

-There is research under way now but without the offshore test facility it is limited.
-Some of it happens at OSU's wave research lab, which is housed in a cavernous grey building with a concrete tank that's almost as long as football field.
+There is research underway now, but without the offshore test facility it is limited.
+Some of it happens at OSU's wave research lab, which is housed in a cavernous gray building with a concrete tank that's almost as long as a football field.
 At one end of the tank a big engine makes waves and then sends them through the tank.
 (You can see a video of the wave machine here.)

 But this testing can only go so far.
 "You need the full-scale wave energy converter out there for some time to prove that it's going to survive [and] to prove what its cost of energy is," says Batten.
 Then she says companies will have a better chance of attracting venture capital that will help the industry grow.